plentymarkets/docs-raw/plentyInterface/Order.md

 </pre>

-Get Shipping Package Type by an  ID
+Gets a shipping package type.
+The ID of the shipping package type must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$shippingPackageTypeId</td>
-        <td>The ID of the Shipping Package Type</td>
+        <td>The ID of the shipping package type</td>
     </tr>
 </table>